 This is a great time to casually mention to your significant other how your “unnecessary hoarding” of boxes is coming in pretty handy.

 If you can’t find the original boxes, choose other boxes of similar sizes, and check that the lining inside won’t damage your footwear.
+Use packing paper to fill in the empty spaces so your boots stay secure in place and you’re good to go.

 Pack the Heavier Boots First